apple1417/bl-sdk-mods/FixHotfixes/Readme.md

-# Fix Hotfixes

-**NOTE:** This mod is no longer needed, BLCMM has updated to point hotfix commands at the new object.
+## Changelog
+This mod is not really needed anymore, just re-save all your files in blcmm.

-Allows you to use "online" text mod hotfixes, by adding dummy objects to reorder SHiFT services.
+Adds dummy objects to reorder SHiFT services, moving hotfixes back to index 6.

 Note that this solution is *not* stable, and will likely break if Gearbox reorders services again.

-## Changelog
+### Fix Hotfixes v1.1
+Updated to use some of the new features from SDK version 0.7.8.

 ### Fix Hotfixes v1.0
 Inital Release.